Division of Pulmonary Medicine | Research Activities

 Fellows in Pediatric Pulmonology pursue a research project during the second and third years of their training.
-This project can involve educational, clinical, translational or basic science research.
-Selection of a project is guided by consultation with the Fellowship Director, Associate Fellowship Director, the Division Chief, and other members of the Division.
+This project can involve clinical, translational, basic science, or educational research.
+Selection of a project is guided by consultation with the Fellowship Director, the Division Chief, and other members of the Division.
 The goal is to have fellows choose an area of research that interests them and also provides strong mentorship.

 General Research Activities

 The BCH Division of Pulmonary Medicine is actively engaged in a wide range of basic, translational, clinical and educational research initiatives developed to advance our understanding of pediatric lung disease that will ultimately lead to new diagnostic and therapeutic strategies for our patients.
-Supported by more than $8.0 million in awarded research funds this past year, the Division has published 123 peer-reviewed manuscripts in 71 academic journals, including the New England Journal of Medicine, the American Journal of Respiratory and Critical Care Medicine, the American Journal of Respiratory Cell and Molecular Biology, Nature Communications, Lancet Respiratory Medicine, the Journal of Allergy and Clinical Immunology, the European Respiratory Journal, the Journal of Cystic Fibrosis, and many others.
+Supported by more than $8.0 million in awarded research funds this past year, the Division has published 98 peer-reviewed manuscripts in a wide range of academic journals, including Pediatrics, the American Journal of Respiratory and Critical Care Medicine, Cell Stem Cell, Lancet Respiratory Medicine, the Journal of Allergy and Clinical Immunology, the Journal of Cystic Fibrosis, and many others.

 The Division’s laboratories occupy 6,650 square feet of space on the 4th floor of the John Enders Research Building of Boston Children’s Hospital.
 The division labs also house six NIH-supported pulmonary investigators.
 As members of Boston Children’s Hospital and Harvard Medical School, our fellows have access to all our institutions’ core facilities, including a state-of-the-art animal facility, a Cell Imaging and Phenotyping Core (with access to two confocal microscopes, multichannel flow cytometers, and other imaging and cell sorting platforms), and a transgenic animal core.
 To make research more accessible to our fellows and all our faculty, the Division has in place multiple resources to assist with study organization and grant development including a dedicated grants administrator, a Translational Research Operations Manager, a Clinical Research Manager overseeing clinical trials, a biostatistician, a bioinformatics and data management team, and a number of Research Assistants and Research Coordinators.

 Our Division is a world-leader in conducting clinical trials in pediatric populations.
-This is possible due to the extraordinary work of our Clinical Trials Group, Directed by Dr. Hank Dorkin.
-Staffed by our Clinical Research Manager and research personnel, this team conducts at any given time between 15 and 30 clinical trials, including studies in CF, childhood interstitial lung disease, asthma, Primary Ciliary Dyskinesia, Pulmonary Artery Hypertension, and Bronchopulmonary Dysplasia.
-The goal is eventually to have clinical trials in all phases of pediatric pulmonary medicine.
+This is possible due to the extraordinary work of our Clinical Trials Group, Directed by Dr. Jonathan Gaffin.
+Staffed by our Clinical Research Coordinator and Clinical Research Nursing Managers and research personel, this team conducts at any given time between 15 and 30 clinical trials, including studies in CF, Childhood Interstitial Lung Disease, Asthma, Primary Ciliary Dyskinesia, Pulmonary Artery Hypertension, and Bronchopulmonary Dysplasia.

 The Division of Pulmonary Medicine is highly competitive for grant external support, with numerous successful applications this year to the National Institutes of Health (NIH), the American Thoracic Society (ATS), the Cystic Fibrosis Foundation (CFF), and the National Organization for Rare Diseases (NORD), among others.